SeanDrum/antistasi-docs-preview/reference/missions.md

 ### Money Convoy

 **Description:** Ambush a convoy transporting enemy funds.
 These missions provide substantial monetary rewards but are heavily guarded.
 The financial gain can significantly boost your campaign resources.

+**How to Complete:** An enemy convoy spawns at the origin location after a delay.
+The convoy consists of a civilian supply truck (carrying money) escorted by military vehicles.
+The convoy travels along roads to the destination.
+You must intercept the money truck and drive it to your HQ (within 50 meters) before the time limit expires.
+If you destroy the truck instead of delivering it, you get a partial success reward.

 **Success - Full Completion (Reached HQ):**
 - **Money**: 5000 € (normal) / 7500 € (difficult)